symphonyoss/bot-butler/README.md

 Bot Butler scripts depend on the following components:
 - [Hubot](https://hubot.github.com/)
 - [Hubot Symphony adapter](https://github.com/symphonyoss/hubot-symphony)
-- Other NPM dependencies defined in [package.json](package.json)
+- Other NPM dependencies defined in [package.json](package.json); please note that dependency versions are snapshotted by the [yarn.lock](yarn.lock) file, ensuring that the runtime node modules being used across different environments are the same.

-Transitive dependencies are list in the [yarn.lock](yarn.lock) file, which is "manually" updated by running the command `npm run generate-yarn-lockfile`; the [Versioneye dashboard]() provides a license and security check.
+In order to update dependency versions to their latest allowed values (as specified by `package.json`), simply run the command `yarn install` without `--pure-lockfile`; read more on Yarn [install](https://yarnpkg.com/en/docs/cli/install) command.

+The [Versioneye dashboard](https://www.versioneye.com/user/projects/58ac50944ca76f0047de1847?child=summary) reads the yarn.lock version available on github and provides license/security checks and notifications.

 ## Documentation
 All scripts in hubot-symphony-scripts should contain a documentation header so people know everything about the script.